Chiefs Nix Headdresses, Face Paint to Start NFL Season

 The move by the reigning Super Bowl champions has pleased Native Americans as a good first step, but frustrated some of the 17,000 fans who will be in the stands as the team becomes the first to take the field in front of a crowd — albeit a smaller than normal one — during the coronavirus pandemic.
 Enforcing the new restrictions also comes as the team tries to require masks, which has proven challenging at some public practices.

-NFL teams with Native American mascots are facing increased scrutiny after the team in Washington chose to change its name after a long and often contentious dialogue with fans and the public.
+NFL teams with Native American mascots are facing increased scrutiny after the team in Washingtonchose to drop Redskins as its nickname after a long and often contentious dialogue with fans and the public.
 The Chiefs also announced last month that the team was discussing the future of its tomahawk chop celebration amid complaints that it’s racist.

 Students at nearby Haskell Indian Nations University in Lawrence, Kansas, are among those who demanded changes.